ipfs/js-ipfs/examples/bundle-browserify/README.md

 ## Special note

 In order to use js-ipfs in the browser, you need to replace the default `zlib` library by `browserify-zlib-next`, a full implementation of the native `zlib` package, full in Node.js.
-See the package.json to learn how to do this and avoid this pitfall (see the `browser` key).
+See the package.json to learn how to do this and avoid this pitfall (see the `package.json`).
 More context on: https://github.com/ipfs/js-ipfs#use-in-the-browser-with-browserify-webpack-or-any-bundler